garysweaver/irie/README.md

 #### Strong Parameters

+Strong Parameters is not required, but can be used on its own or as a dependency of Permitters.

+If you are using Rails 4.x, you might be able to skip this section, as [Strong Parameters][strong_parameters] is included.

-If you plan to use Permitters or if you want to use Strong Parameters by itself, you will need to tweak things for [Strong Parameters][strong_parameters] if using Rails 3.x.
+If you are using Rails 3.x, then if you plan to use Permitters or want to use Strong Parameters by itself, you may need to tweak a few things for [Strong Parameters][strong_parameters]

 To disable the default whitelisting that occurs in later versions of Rails 3.x, set the `config.active_record.whitelist_attributes` property in your `config/application.rb` to false:

     config.active_record.whitelist_attributes = false

 No more attr_accessible needed in your models (so take them out and convert them).
-Instead you will put this information into your permitters or into `create_(single model name)_params`, `update_(single model name)_params`, and/or `(single model name)_params` methods.
-Encapsulating what params are permissible in such a method is encouraged and described in the [Strong Parameters][strong_parameters] documentation, used by Rails 4.
+Instead you will either put this information into your Permitters, or if you are using Strong Parameters without Permitters, you'll create `create_(single model name)_params`, `update_(single model name)_params`, and/or `(single model name)_params` methods in your controller(s).
+Encapsulating what params are permissible in such a method is encouraged and described in the [Strong Parameters][strong_parameters] documentation.

 Strong Parameters (and Permitters) require a model include.